Compass Placement Test

 If you cannot document that you have met the alternative assessment criteria noted above, you will be required to take the appropriate placement test(s).

 If you have a disability that requires accommodations for the entry assessment, please call the Access office at the campus of your choice for an appointment prior to testing.
 Documentation will be required.

-For more information about the COMPASS test, view the online guide.
+For more information about the Compass test, view the preparation video and the online guide.

 Call or visit the Assessment Center at the campus of your choice to obtain the testing schedule.